 "No; it is invisible.
-You cannot see the obstructing power, for it is really a gyrating section of force, and is colorless.
+You can not see the obstructing power, for it is really a gyrating section of force, and is colorless.
 That spray of metal on the brow of our boat is the developer of this protecting medium.
 Imagine a transverse section of an eddy of water on edge before us, and you can form a comparison.
 Throw the bit of garment as far as you can beyond the side of the boat."
 I did so, and saw it flutter slowly away to a considerable distance parallel with our position in the boat as though in a perfect calm, and then it disappeared.
 It seemed to have been dissolved.
 I gazed at my guide in amazement.
 "Try again," said he.

+"THE BIT OF GARMENT FLUTTERED LISTLESSLY AWAY TO THE SAME DISTANCE, AND THEN-VACANCY."
 I tore another and a larger fragment from my coat sleeve.
 I fixed my eyes closely upon it, and cast it from me.
 The bit of garment fluttered listlessly away to the same distance, and then-vacancy.
 Wonders of wonderland, mysteries of the mysterious!
-What would be the end of this marvellous journey?
+What would be the end of this marvelous journey?
 Suspicion again possessed me, and distrust arose.
 Could not my self-existence be blotted out in like manner?
 I thought again of my New York home, and the recollection of upper earth, and those broken family ties brought to my heart a flood of bitter emotions.
 I inwardly cursed the writer of that alchemistic letter, and cursed myself for heeding the contents.
 The tears gushed from my eyes and trickled through my fingers as I covered my face with my hands and groaned aloud.
 Then, with a gentle touch, my guide's hand rested on my shoulder.

-"Calm yourself," he said; "this phenomenon is a natural sequence to a deeper study of Nature than man has reached.
+"Calm yourself," he said; "this phenomenon is a natural sequence to a deeper study of nature than man has reached.
 It is simply the result of an exhibition of rapid motion.
-You are upon a great underground lake, that, on a shelf of earth substance one hundred and fifty miles below the earth's surface, has an average depth of five miles and covers an area of many thousand square miles.
+You are upon a great underground lake, that, on a shelf of earth substance one hundred and fifty miles below the earth's surface, covers an area of many thousand square miles, and which has an average depth of five miles.
 We are now crossing it diagonally at a rapid rate by the aid of the force that man will yet use in a perfectly natural manner on the rough upper ocean and bleak lands of the earth's coarse surface.
 The fragments of cloth disappeared from sight when thrown beyond the influence of our protecting diaphragm, because when they struck the outer motionless atmosphere they were instantly left behind; the eye could not catch their sudden change in motion.
 A period of time is necessary to convey from eye to mind the sensation of sight.
-The bullet shot from a gun is invisible by reason of the fact that the eve cannot discern the momentary interruption to the light.
-A cannon ball will compass the field of vision of the eve. moving across it without making itself known, and yet the fact does not excite surprise.
-We are travelling so fast that small, stationary objects outside our track are invisible."
+The bullet shot from a gun is invisible by reason of the fact that the eve can not discern the momentary interruption to the light.
+A cannon ball will compass the field of vision of the eve, moving across it without making itself known, and yet the fact does not excite surprise.
+We are traveling so fast that small, stationary objects outside our track are invisible."
 Then in a kind, pathetic tone of voice, he said: